Skip to content

 iFraP trial outline

-The iFraP team designed the study to evaluate the effect of the iFraP intervention on patient-reported ease in decision-making about osteoporosis medicine, to examine the experience of care and effectiveness, and to assess the within-trial cost-effectiveness and VoI of the iFraP intervention compared with usual Fracture Liaison Service (FLS) practice.
-FLSs are services which enact secondary fracture prevention, and assess people who have low trauma fractures for osteoporosis.
-This is a two sided multicentre individual randomised controlled trial (RCT), with parallel process evaluation and health economic evaluation.
+The iFraP team designed the trial to evaluate the effect of the iFraP intervention (i.e. an iFraP consultation delivered as part of Fracture Liaison Services (FLS)) on patient-reported ease in decision-making about osteoporosis medicine.
+The iFraP trial was designed to examine the experience of care and clinical effectiveness, and to assess the within-trial cost-effectiveness and RVoI of the iFraP intervention compared to usual FLS care.
+FLS are services which enact secondary fracture prevention and assess and diagnose people at high risk of osteoporosis (i.e. people aged 50+ who have recently sustained a fragility fracture (i.e. a fracture sustained following a fall from standing height or less)).
+The iFraP trial is a multicentre, two-arm, individually randomised RCT, with parallel process evaluation and health economic evaluation.
 Participants are randomised in a 1:1 ratio, using blocked randomisation stratified by FLS.
-The planned sample size is 380 patients who have sustained a fragility fracture (following a fall from standing height or less); have been referred to FLS; and, are set to receive a consultation from an FLS29.
+The planned sample size is 380 patients who have sustained a fragility fracture, have been referred to FLS; and, are scheduled to receive an FLS consultation.29

 Study population